kcrary/istari/docs/files.md

       File.load "[filename]";

   A file can be loaded only once; subsequent loads of the same file have no effect.

-Often an Istari file is loaded indirectly by IML code (such as `nat-deps.iml` below).
+  When X loads the Istari file Y, Istari records Y among X's dependencies.
+Later, when X is loaded, Y is also loaded automatically.
+This behavior can be defeated by `File.loadWithoutDependencies` which neither records dependencies nor loads them.
+Also note that `.isto` files should not be moved if automatic dependency management is used.

 - To read, compile, and execute an IML file: